factorgroup/nightmarket/README.md

 A zero knowledge marketplace for Dark Forest coordinates.
 A 0xParc Learning Group project - work in progress.
 ## Potential Spec
-- Users can list and buy valid coordinates in DF plugin
+- Sellers can list valid Dark Forest coordinates
+- Multiple buyers can purchase these coordinates
 - Sellers can attest their planet has certain biomes. *Trivial?
 Listing circuit can just output: `biomeperlin(x, y)`*
 - [undedided] Buyers can bid.
 Theres a bidding mechanism